You may even find yourself singing along while you watch your favorite Korean music videos.

 Plus, because there are 50 songs on this album, you’ll have a lot of options to choose from to match your K-pop mood.

-Kpop Louid is an excellent YouTube channel for K-pop fans, and it offers lots of karaoke challenges that K-pop addicts and Korean learners will love.
+Karaoke Stuffs is an excellent YouTube channel for K-pop fans, and it offers lots of songs as well as karaoke challenges that K-pop addicts and Korean learners will love.

 These challenges aren’t just straight forward karaoke.
-Instead, the videos cycle through multiple songs from one artist.
+Instead, the videos cycle through multiple songs from multiple artists.
 While you’ll have access to the lyrics, your main challenge will be transitioning between the songs quickly and seamlessly.

 Pandeaux is another YouTube channel putting together terrific K-pop karaoke challenges.
 These challenges transition through multiple songs, and your task as karaokist is to keep up and manage to sing all the song clips correctly.
 However, rather than sticking to songs by one artist, as some YouTube channels do, challenges often feature songs by multiple artists.